Tag: Anthropic Models

 Frequently Asked Questions

-What is Claude’s context window size?
+What is Claude’s context window in 2026?

-Does the context window reset between conversations?
+Does the context window reset between messages?

 What happens when Claude hits the context window limit?